CaseyAbbott/SecurityDemo/README.md

-# This is a demo project demonstrating the features of CodeQL, Dependabot and Secret Scaning
+# This is a demo project demonstrating the features of:

-username: noneofyourbusiness
+- CodeQL: Code scanning and Secret scanning in your repository.
-password: 123
+- Dependabot: Dependency scanning for vulnerable Dependencies your project is using.